Toyota LiteAce: 1985–2007 (M30, M40, M50, M60, M70, M80) LiteAce van/truck, TownAce truck

 In a minor model change in August 1988, the front and rear of the van/wagon were redesigned, increasing the body length by 75 mm.
 This facelift was for Japan only.
 At the same time, Toyota Electronic Modulated Suspension (TEMS) was employed for the first time in a one-box wagon, and the output of the turbocharged diesel engine was boosted to 85 PS.
 In September 1989, the new Super SW specification was added, and a five-door version with dual sliding doors could be specified in conjunction with the SW grade.
 The manual transmission increased from four- to five-gears in August 1990 along with the fitment of a center high mount stop lamp.
 Then in October 1991, the four-wheel drive system became available with the truck body.

 Although the van/wagon lines were fully redesigned in January 1992 with the rebodied R20 series, the truck line was not renewed until the S400 series in 2008, leaving the M50/M60/M70/M80 model in production until July 2007.
 Toyota issued a minor front-end facelift in November 1996 with a redesign of the single-piece plastic panel surrounding both headlamps—this now included the attachment of the modern-day Toyota logo.
 More substantially updated LiteAce and TownAce trucks were released in June 1999, with the front section of the body and dashboard thoroughly redesigned—however, the design of the doors and all parts rearward carried over verbatim.
 The optional four-wheel drive switched from part-time to full-time configuration, anti-lock brakes were made standard, and airbags an option.
-The gasoline engine was upgraded from to the 1781 cc 7K-E, and the 2C diesel engine made way for the 2184 cc 3C-E which remained in the market until discontinued in August 2004.
+The gasoline engine was upgraded to the 1781 cc 7K-E, and the 2C diesel engine made way for the 2184 cc 3C-E which remained in the market until discontinued in August 2004.
 From December 2004, production switched from the Honsha plant at Toyota, Aichi to the Hamura, Tokyo plant operated by the Toyota-owned Hino Motors.